viannahuynh/ViannaHuynh/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on an interactive planner
+- 🔭 I’m currently working on a budgeting app and a social media platform
-- 🌱 I’m currently learning Javascript CSS HTML
+- 🌱 I’m currently learning REACT
 - 👯 I’m looking to collaborate on new projects
 - 💬 Ask me about ...
 - 📫 How to reach me: viannakhuynh@gmail.com